merklejerk/flex-contract/README.md

 contains an `event` array of all (known) events that were raised during the transaction (see [Receipt Events](#receipt-events)).

-See [Encoding/Decoding](#encoding-decoding) for more information on how arguments and event logs are encoded and decoded.
+See [Encoding/Decoding Rules](#encodingdecoding-rules) for more information on how arguments and event logs are encoded and decoded.

 ```javascript
 const FlexContract = require('flex-contract');